purpleKarrot Gedankenexperimente

 Specify the CTest UseLaunchers setting in a ctest(1) dashboard client script.

 First, I port the function cmCTest::ProcessSteps() from C++ to a CTest Script.
 For now, I ignore the GetRemainingTimeAllowed checks, as the CTEST_TIME_LIMIT variable is not set by the CTest module.
-I store the script template as Templates/CTestScript.cmake.in, a file that was just recently removed.
+I store the script template as Templates/CTestScript.cmake.in, a file that was recently removed.

-Next, I extend CTestTargets.cmake, so that it configures the file ${CMAKE_ROOT}/Templates/CTestScript.cmake.in to ${PROJECT_BINARY_DIR}/CTestScript.cmake.
+Next, I extend CTestTargets.cmake so that it configures the file ${CMAKE_ROOT}/Templates/CTestScript.cmake.in to ${PROJECT_BINARY_DIR}/CTestScript.cmake.
 I also change the custom targets so that they execute ctest -S CTestScript.cmake instead.

 Result: CTest Module mode no longer depends on parsing DartConfiguration.tcl; mission accomplished.

-Next is reimplementing a legacy wrapper for the options -D, -M, and -T. This implementation should
+Next is reimplementing a legacy wrapper for the options -D, -M, and -T. This implementation should:

 1. parse the DartConfiguration.tcl file,